Patient & Visitor Information

 A Level II neonatal intensive care unit (NICU), also known as a “special care nursery,” provides healthcare for moderately ill infants.

-It is a higher level of care for infants who are born as early as 32 weeks, and can provide many necessary services for these babies, such as continuous cardio-respiratory monitoring, mechanical ventilation for up to 24 hours, IV antibiotics and fluids, portable X-ray capability and many other enhanced medical services.
+It is a higher level of care for infants and can provide many necessary services for these babies, such as continuous cardio-respiratory monitoring, mechanical ventilation for up to 24 hours, IV antibiotics and fluids, portable X-ray capability and many other enhanced medical services.

-Babies who are born prematurely (at 32 to 37 weeks), who are recovering from an illness or who have been discharged from a higher-level NICU (such as the Level IV unit at Geisinger Janet Weis Children’s Hospital in Danville) are offered skilled, compassionate care.
+Babies who are born prematurely, who are recovering from an illness or who have been discharged from a higher-level NICU (such as the Level IV unit at Geisinger Janet Weis Children’s Hospital in Danville) are offered skilled, compassionate care.
 Parents have unlimited visits with their new family member.

 Children's Miracle Network